pu2clr/SI4735/examples/README.md

 ## Example 01 - Proof of Concept

 The main advantage of using this Proof of Concept is: you do not need to connect any display device to make your radio works.
 The Arduino IDE is all you need to control the radio.
 So, I strongly recommend starting with this sketch.
 This example is a proof of concept of SI4735 Arduino Library.
 The [SI4735_POC.ino](https://github.com/pu2clr/SI4735/tree/master/examples/SI4735_POC) sketch uses just the __Serial Monitor__ and works only on your __Arduino IDE__.
 However, you can easily replace the Serial Monitor functions to the device functions that you want to use.

-The [SS4735 Arduino Library example with LCD 20x4 I2C](https://github.com/pu2clr/SI4735/tree/master/examples/SI4735_LCD_20x4_I2C) and [SS4735 Arduino Library example with I2C OLED](https://github.com/pu2clr/SI4735/tree/master/examples/SI4735_OLED_I2C) are good examples that show this approach.
+Click [here](https://github.com/pu2clr/SI4735/blob/master/examples/SI4735_01_POC/SI4735_01_POC.ino) to see this example.

 <BR>